 Since the UN declared 2017 the “Year of Sustainable Tourism”, sustainable travel has become a bit of a buzzword, especially in the travel community.
-But what is sustainable tourism and how to travel sustainably?
-Can tourism be sustainable?
+But what is sustainable tourism and what are some sustainable travel tips to show us how to travel sustainably?
+Can tourism even be sustainable?

 In a nutshell, sustainable travel means traveling in a way that minimizes harm to the communities, the environment, and the animals that live in them.
 First we’ll look the concept of sustainable tourism, then we’ll go over some sustainable travel tips.